JayTWilliams/GroundStation/Documentation/README.md

   - Ground-level transmit BPF is looking necessary to suppress harmonics.
     - FCC regulation defines your occupied band as the one where 99% of your signal power lies.
 For a 20dBm carrier and a -20dBm harmonic output, spurious signals outside of our intended band are 0.01% of our total output power, comfortably satisfying FCC regulation and thus not requiring this BPF.
   - <img src="https://github.com/user-attachments/assets/d1f164ec-558e-495a-981b-1457a603b88e" width="500"></img>
+- The Altium circuit schematic is almost finished, and all that is left is to add the power circuitry.
+I would like to perform more tests with the voltage regulators, because it is somewhat unclear how the different output voltages are selected.
+- Some changes were made to the circuit:
+    - Upon trying to connect the Tx and Rx lines to the single coax port, I realized that there needs to be a switch so that power is distributed correctly, and so the ports are matched.
+Thus, another of the same switch was added between the coax connection and the Rx and Tx lines.
+This prompted a discussion on if the output switch was necessary, and if we could get away with using a power divider.
+A quick conclusion was reached that dividing the power of the already weak incoming signal power is unacceptable.
+    - The more I look at the circuit, the more it bothers me that there is an LNA being used in saturation to transmit a signal.
+It just seems improper and not what the LNA was designed for.
+Our use case still sits well below the absolute maximum ratings, but it seems like bad design.
+There is an amplifier (PHA-202+) that can get us up to a 30dBm (1W) output power, but it requires +11V VDD, meaning that there will be two seperate power supplies.
+This will also require a different RF switch to be used, as 1W of power flowing through the current one (HSWA2-30DR+) surpasses the absolute maximum rating.
+ - I need to do noise floor research.

 ## Week of 2/25/2025